 For instance, in 2004, while opening the Fort Hare University’s computer lab, the South African Minister of Science and Technology said:

 The current world revolution is forever redefining the way we live by constantly changing the manner in which we work, play and organise our societies.
 Although the nature of this information revolution is still being determined, its implications, which are global and inescapable, are being felt with increasing force.
 The worldwide race for competitiveness is characterised by receding goalposts.
 Hence, the ability to maximise the citizen’s access to and use of information has become one of the most important factors deciding the competitiveness of countries.
-Our challenge is to develop our people’s digital literacy and advanced computer skills by putting in place facilities, such as this computer laboratory that will facilitate successful diffusion of ICT.
-The ability to utilise ICT by communities will greatly facilitate processes of dealing with issues of social equity, and help in addressing the needs of disadvantaged people and those living in rural areas.
+Our challenge is to develop our people’s digital literacy and advanced computer skills by putting in place facilities, such as this computer laboratory that will facilitate the successful diffusion of ICT.
+The ability to utilise ICT by communities will greatly facilitate processes of dealing with issues of social equity and help in addressing the needs of disadvantaged people and those living in rural areas.

 In 2003, while addressing the Transform Africa Summit co-organised by the Government of Rwanda and ITU, the President of Uganda, Yoweri Museveni said for ICT to be useful to people, it has to be relevant to their lives: